mruffini/SpectralMethod/README.md

 ### TestScript.py

 A script to generate synthetic texts using the module "RandomGenerator" and learn the hidden model parameters using the module "SpectralMethod".

+### TestExp61.py

+A script to reproduce Experiments in Sections 6.1 of the paper

+### TestExp621.py

+A script to reproduce Experiments in Sections 6.2.1 of the paper

+### TestExp622.py

+A script to reproduce Experiments in Sections 6.2.2 of the paper